JIM WEST / SCIENCE PHOTO LIBRARY JIM WEST / SCIENCE PHOTO LIBRARY

 Editorial use only.

 Braille book production.
-A print worker collates braille editions of the Reader's Digest at a publishing house which prints books and other materials for the visually impaired.
+A print worker collates braille editions of the Reader's Digest and other titles at a publishing house which prints materials for the visually impaired.
 Braille is a system of writing that allows blind people to access print.
 It consists of sequences of cells, each of which contains a pattern of raised dots that can be sensed through the fingers.
 Different patterns of dots represent letters, numbers, punctuation marks and even short words.
 Photographed in Kentucky, USA.

 Model release not available.
 Property release not required.